Dry Kibble Pet Food

 Most unopened dry pet foods have a shelf life of 1 to 2 years.
 In pet food stores, as in grocery stores, the newest stock is placed in the back or on the bottom.
 If you take it from the front or top, you may be knocking off months of storage time that you really don’t want to lose.
 So, just as you do when buying milk at the grocery store, always grab it from the back.

-Buy same amount but in smaller bags
+Buy the same amount but in smaller bags

 Bigger dry food bags are more cost-efficient, no doubt.
 But if you can afford it, the smarter strategy is to buy more of the smaller bags.
 Why?
 Because the minute the bag is opened, food oxidation begins, and the timer starts on the quality of the bag’s contents.
-Once the bag is open, some experts say the clock expires at 6 months while others say 6 weeks.
+Once the bag is open, some experts say the clock expires in 6 months while others say 6 weeks.

 Size consideration

 Buy the size of the bag that contains just enough food that your pet can eat in 6 weeks.
 But, with short-term food storage in mind, buy enough of these bags to always have 3 months of food on hand.
-This works out to be always 2.5 bags on hand per pet.
+This works out to be 2.5 bags per pet.

 Exceptions to bag size and storage amounts

 You can store less dry food if you plan to store canned or freeze-dried food as well.
-If you have two cats or two dogs then you can take advantage of the price breaks of the larger bag while they consume the contents within 6 so work out your math accordingly.
+If you have two cats or two dogs, then you can take advantage of the price breaks of the larger bag while they consume the contents within 6 weeks so work out your math accordingly.

 Building a one-year food storage per pet

 When finances allow, work your way up by having enough bags in storage to have a consistent one-year supply, rotating through each bag, and buying another one, once each bag is consumed or, better yet, when opened.
 See Tips for Rotation below.
-This works out to be about 8 to 9 bags on hand per pet.
+This works out to be about 8 to 9 bags per pet.
 Of course, breed sizes can change some of these calculations, but you get the point.

 Tips for Storing